Zenefess/ArmadaEngine/README.md

+2024/06/01 update:

+   I have spendt most of the time since the last update rewriting fixed-point data type handling, which has included revising a lot of code that utilises those data types.
+Much easier to use them, now, as their conversions are handled by class functions.
+Work on this project is still well in progress.

 2024/05/06 update:

    Currently preparing GUI backend to make creating/editing GUI profiles fully customisable.
 Support for custom input processing & triggered functions is almost complete.